Pranav-Tembare/AI-ML-Journey/README.md

     - Convert Celsius to Fahrenheit using `map()`
     - Filter values greater than 10 using `filter()`
     - Find the maximum number using `reduce()`

+- **Day 12:**
+  - List Comprehensions
+    - Create lists from other iterables in one line
+    - With condition filtering
+    - Convert cases, flatten matrix
+    - 💡 Mini challenges:
+      - Squares from 1–10
+      - Filter vowels
+      - Convert USD to INR
+      - Flatten nested list